-If these or other global conditions continue to deteriorate during 2024, global growth may take another downturn and demand in the shipping industry may decrease.
-Geopolitical challenges such as rising inflation in the U.S. as well as in other dominant countries, enhanced and other political crises and military conflicts and further escalation in the Middle East, between the U.S. and Russia, trade wars, weather and natural disasters, embargoes and canal closures could also have a material adverse effect on our business, financial condition and results of operations.
+If these or other global conditions continue to deteriorate during 2025, global growth may take another downturn and demand in the shipping industry may decrease.
+Geopolitical challenges, including political crises and military conflicts, trade wars, weather and natural disasters, embargoes and canal closures could also have a material adverse effect on our business, financial condition and results of operations.

-In addition, as a result of weak economic conditions, some of our customers and suppliers have experienced deterioration of their businesses, cash flow shortages and/or difficulty in obtaining financing due to, amongst other causes, an increase in interest rates.
+In addition, under weak economic conditions, our customers and suppliers would experience deterioration of their businesses, cash flow shortages and/or difficulty in obtaining financing due to, amongst other causes, an increase in interest rates.
 As a result, our existing or potential customers and suppliers may delay or cancel plans to purchase our services or may be unable to fulfill their obligations to us in a timely fashion.